+Map Sources:

-Map Sources: Town of Charlemont Legend Map produced by The Franklin Regional Council of Governments Planning Water body Department.
+Map produced by The Franklin Regional Council of Governments Planning Department.
 GIS data sources include the FRCOG Planning Department, the Massachusetts Highway Department and MassGIS.
-Digital data obtained from National Wetland Inventory wetland Town Line MassGIS represent the efforts of the Massachusetts Executive Office of Environmental Affairs and its agencies to record information from the Rail Lines sources cited in the associated documentation.
-EOEA maintains an ongoing Interim Wellhead Protection Area program to record and correct errors in the GIS data that are brought to Open Space and Roads its attention.
-EOEA makes no claims as to the reliability of the GIS data Surficial Geology: sand/gravel and floodplain or as to the implied validity of any uses of the GIS data.
-EOEA maintains Major roads records regarding all methods used to collect and process these digital data and will provide this information on request.
-Executive Office of Environmental Affairs, MassGIS EOEA Data Center, 251 Causeway Street, alluvium (low yield aquifer) Streams and Rivers Recreation Plan Suite 900, Boston, MA, 617-626-1000.
-Aquifer: Potential yield 25-1,000 gallons per River Protection Act minute (medium yield aquifer) Road data provided by Massachusetts Highway Department Town line, rail line, zone II and interim wellhead protection area, public water 0-100 feet from river bank supply, aquifer, surficial geology, River Protection Act, National Wetlands Inventory major basin, river, stream, and pond data providedby MassGIS.
-Public water supply sources Water Resources 100-200 feet from river bank Note: Depicted boundaries are approximate and are intended for planning Deerfield River Watershed Portions of the source data were obtained from 1:100,000 scale maps, therefore the accuracy of the line work on this map is +/- 100 feet.
-Cary Broo Mile
+Digital data obtained from MassGIS represent the efforts of the Massachusetts Executive Office of Environmental Affairs and its agencies to record information from the program to record and correct errors in the GIS data that are brought to ts attention.
+EOEA makes no claims as to the reliability of the GIS data or as to the implied validity of any uses of the GIS data.
+EOEA maintains records regarding all methods used to collect and process these digital data and will provide this information on request.
+Executive Office of Environmental Affairs, MassGIS EOEA Data Center, 251 Causeway Street, Suite 900, Boston, MA, 617-626-1000

+Road data provided by Massachusetts Highway Department.
+Town line, rail line, zone II and interim wellhead protection area, public water supply, aquifer, surficial geology, River Protection Act, National Wetlands Inventory, major basin, river, stream, and pond data providedby MassGIS.

+Note: Depicted boundaries are approximate and are intended for planning

+Portions of the source data were obtained from 1:100,000 scale maps